 FBI Arrests 44 Cleveland Cops

-The charge carries a maximum penalty of 10 years to life in prison.
+The officers were charged with conspiracy to distribute cocaine, which carries a maximum penalty of 10 years to life in prison.

-Those arrested include police from Cleveland, East Cleveland, Cleveland Heights and Brooklyn, plus one deputy, 24 corrections officers and a former corrections officer from Cuyahoga County.
+The arrested officers included police from Cleveland, East Cleveland, Cleveland Heights and Brooklyn, plus one deputy, 24 corrections officers and one former corrections officer for the Cuyahoga County Sheriff’s Department.

-Eight other people were arrested on conspiracy to distribute cocaine.
+Eight other people were arrested on drug charges as part of the sting.